Above the line

 The most common type of share in the ownership of a corporation.
 Holders of ordinary shares receive dividends (see also equity).

 Output for own final use (P.12)

-Production of output for final consumption or gross fixed capital formation (GFCF) by the producer.
+Production of output for final consumption or GFCF by the producer.
 Also known as own-account production.